davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 - Reduces load on the database, as fewer overall connections may be needed, and minimizes how the long the connections may be open for.
 - RDS Proxy is Serverless, autoscaling and Multi-AZ
 - Reduces RDS & Aurora failover time by up to 66%
 - Supports RDS: MySQL, Postgres, MariaDB, SQL Server, Aurora.
+Oracle is not supported.
-- Application just need a different connection string to the proxy instead of the database.
+- Application just needs a different connection string to the proxy instead of the database.
-- Can be used to enforece IAM Authentication for DB connection, and stores credentials in AWS Secrets Manager.
+- Can be used to enfoece IAM Authentication for DB connection, and stores credentials in AWS Secrets Manager.
+  - For non-RDS Proxy IAM Authentication, an IAM User or Role must be given permission to connect to the database.
+Using AWS CLI or SDK, a token is requested for the User/Role, and the token is used as the password to connect to the database.
+  - For RDS Proxy IAM Authentication, IAM Authenticates the client (App or user), then RDS proxy authenticates to the DB, with a password/credentials stored in Secrets Manager.
 - RDS Proxy is not publically accessible from the internet, it must be accessed from a VPC.

 ## ElastiCache